Why Is This Place so Great?

 Their spa also contains various treatments using mostly organic products to enhance relaxation.
 Their menu offers a wide range of treatments from their ancient Balinese Tawur Agung Honeymoon Cleansing Ritual to Chocolate Massages and Sun Burn Treatments within their spa suites.

-For Boutique Choose: Watch the Kecak Fire Dance at Pura Luhur Uluwatu
+Boutique Activity: Watch the Kecak Fire Dance at Pura Luhur Uluwatu

 Watching the Kecak Fire Dance is a cultural must-see attraction in Bali.
 This spiritual performance was once an exorcism chanting ritual until a German artist, by the name of Walter Spies, transformed it into the famous performance it is today.
 The dance narrates an ancient Hindu legend of Ramayana that tells the story of Prince Rama trying to rescue his kidnapped wife from the evil hands of King Rawana.
 Gaining in its cultural popularity, the Fire Dance is most infamous at Pura Luhur Uluwatu with its daily shows, but can also be watched at Pura Luhur Batukaru on Sundays and Wednesdays for those who are staying closer to Ubud.